bcit-ltc/azure-infrastructure/README.md

 terraform apply

 # Note the outputs printed: storage_account_name, container_name, key

+If you need to re-copy the outputs, run `terraform output`.
 ```

 ### Migrate local Terraform state to the newly created Azure storage container